-The Motherese Thesis and other Conditions that may have been necessary for Speech
+The Motherese Thesis and other Physical Conundra of Speech

 Bipedal, upright posture selected for smaller pelvises.
 Smaller maternal pelvises selected for immature neonates.
-Immature neonates put pressure on mothers' vocal repertoire for reassuring sounds (5, page 28).
+Immature neonates put pressure on mothers' vocalizations for reassuring sounds (5, page 28).

-Bipedalism, improved brain-cooling systems, smaller pelvises, premature births, and infant dependence eliciting maternal comforting and admonishing sounds helped increase mother-child interactions, generating, over time, the slower, more carefully articulated, higher-pitched speech called "motherese" (5, 16).
-It will be argued below that the function of motherese was to tune-up infant brain waves for language, as well as to set a strongly position emotional tone for communicative exchanges.
-This paper hypothesizes that all of the mothers in the first CA group (common to humans and to the great apes) used motherese, even though, now, only about half of the population does, as noted earlier in footnote #1.

-To the effect of motherese on hominid language capabilities, we can add the following influences that may have advanced spoken and written language: the fine-motor effects of "pincer/pencil finger" grooming (18) accompanied by gossip (5, 16, 17a, 19); the growing signal functions of crying in infants separated from their mothers (20); changes in breathing and swallowing brought about by extended infant separation-crying, as well as by horizontal, sling-position for nursing; infant outbursts of spontaneous laughter and mothers' answering chortles; admonitory "shushing" by mothers trying to get babies in arms and toddlers on the ground to be quiet while the mothers stalked small game (18); the solitary marks-based play of the hominid toddler set down in the dust.

-Many behaviors must have contributed to the pre-adaptive conditions for human speech.
-It wasn't the descent of the hyoid bone, as was once thought, that caused human speech.
+Bipedalism, improved brain-cooling systems, smaller pelvises, premature births, infant dependence eliciting maternal comforting and admonishing sounds, helped increase mother-child interactions, generating, over time, the slower, more carefully articulated, higherpitched speech called "motherese" (5, 16).
+This "motherese;" the probable fine-motor effects of "pincer/pencil finger" grooming (18) accompanied by gossip (5, 16, 17a, 19); the growing signal functions of crying in infants separated from their mothers (20); and, as here hypothesized, changes in breathing and swallowing brought about by extended infant separation-crying, a horizontal, sling-position for nursing, infant outbursts of spontaneous laughter and mothers' answering chortles, admonitory "shushing" by mothers trying to get babies in arms and toddlers on the ground to be quiet while the mothers stalked small game (18), plus the solitary marksbased play of the hominid toddler set down in the dust, are components in a constellation of pre-adaptive conditions for human speech.
+It was not the descent of the hyoid bone that did it.
 The hyoid bone descends in the organization of the throats in modern day chimps as they mature (21).
-FIGURE TEN.
-This paper supports the position that the complex interactions between mothers and children around sounds and signs, including the actual physical act of scribbling and drawing, helped engender speech, and that proto-literacy (scribbling, notational marks, drawing) provide the key to the sophisticated oro/facial controls necessary for speech as well as for the neural networks necessary to transform vocalizations (22) into speech beyond simple noun-verb sentences.
-Brain research should eventually provide support for this eyes/ears/hand/mouth continuist position.
+Arguably, it was the complex interactions between mothers and children around sounds and signs that proved pre-adaptive for speech, with literacy as the key to the sophisticated oro/facial controls as well as to the neural networks necessary to transform vocalizations (22) into elaborated speech beyond simple (as opposed to complex)sentences.